joshdowning/tyk-docs/tyk-docs/content/upgrading-tyk.md

 - Upgrading essentially means pulling the new images from https://hub.docker.com/u/tykio, and linux packages from https://packagecloud.io/tyk/
 - You do not need to migrate or run migration scripts for your APIs, policies or other assets created in Tyk unless specifically stated in the release (and it rarely happens).
 - Check our [versioning and long-term-support policies]({{< ref "frequently-asked-questions/long-term-support-releases/" >}}) for more details on the way we release major and minor features, patches and how long we support each release.
-- If you experience any issues with the new version you pulled, please contact Tyk Support for assistance support@tyk.io
+- If you experience any issues with the new version you pulled, please contact Tyk Support for assistance at support@tyk.io

 ## Tyk OSS Gateway